easytarget/MQ-Pro-IO/README.md

 A device tree is a file in the `/boot/` area that defines the structure of the hardware provided by the chipset and SBC.

-It is used in several places during initial boot to discover storage, console and other devices as needed.
+It is loaded very early in the boot sequence and used by u-boot to discover storage, console and other devices as needed.
 Once the linux kernel starts it is used to provision devices such as UART, network, gpu and other hardware.
-The device tree itself is a source file that is compiled into a binary to be loaded during boot.
+The device tree itself is a source file + includes that are compiled into a single binary file to be loaded during boot.

-##### Note:
+The 'vanilla', empty, device tree we installed above only enables the console UART on the GPIO connector, no other pins on the connector are assigned.

-In this guide we only replace the device tree used by the kernel when Linux is started in the final stages of boot up.
-We do not modify the device tree used by U-Boot & SPL, they still use the default (Sipeed Lichee RV) device tree they were compiled against.
-Because this part of the boot process already works correctly we can avoid the complexity of recompiling these components.
+### Device Tree Overlays *are Not Used here*

-## Device Tree Overlays (Work In Progress)
+One way to enable devices (such as UART, I2C, SPI, etc) on the MQ pro's GPIO connector is via an 'overlay'.
+This can modify entries in the main tree, and append new ones to it.

-The 'vanilla', empty, device tree we installed above only enables the console UART on the GPIO connector, no other pins are assigned.
+Overlays need to be recompiled for each new kernel version, and are a good solution for distributions that want to provide standard customisations for specific hardware.

-In order to enable devices (such as UART, I2C, SPI, etc) on the MQ pro's GPIO connector you need to 'add' an assignment to it via a 'Device Tree Overlay'
+* For Instance, the Raspvberry PI foundation [uses them a lot](https://www.raspberrypi.com/documentation/computers/configuration.html#overlays-folder) to allow modifications the their standard GPIO layout.

-**I am working on this but do not (yet) have any working examples**
+For this guide I am not going with an overlay based solution, the method described below is based on modifying and compiling a full device tree.

-I will update this guide once I have worked it out;  *in the meantime you can proceed with a full device tree modification* as described below.
+* See issue #7 for tracking, some work has been done on the `overlays` branch too.

 ## Roll Your Own Device Tree
 The guide to compiling the tree, scripts to build the them correctly, and link the compiled trees into `/etc/flash_kernel` are in the [build-trees](/build-trees) folder.
 See the README there for details and examples.